Equity Advocacy Initiative

 In support of the initiative, Academic Council leadership will develop new and enhance existing activities colleges and academic support divisions to advance diversity, inclusion and justice.
 Highlighted below are a selection of those efforts.
 It is anticipated that additional efforts will be introduced through other UTSA entities including Faculty Senate and Department Chairs Council.

 Colleges of Architecture, Construction and Planning + Engineering – The colleges are creating a Diversity in the Workplace speaker series to promote ongoing conversations and support career development; freshman- and senior-level classes will include attendance at the series as part of their course objectives and outcomes.
 Additionally, the colleges will include diversity and inclusion statements in all course syllabi and are developing policies to recognize service around equity and inclusion in annual evaluations and other venues.
-Learn more about equity advocacy initiatives within COE and CACP

 College of Business – The College of Business is developing a signature project focusing on intercultural fluency, with programming and activities to engage students, faculty and staff and to foster the development of intercultural fluency for the benefit of all COB constituencies; recruitment and retention of underrepresented minority faculty and staff will be a key focus of the project.
-Learn more about equity advocacy initiatives within the college

 College of Education and Human Development – The college and Department of Race, Ethnicity, Gender and Sexuality Studies are developing a proposal to introduce a social justice component to the university’s core curriculum.
-Learn more about equity advocacy initiatives within the college

 College for Heath, Community and Policy – The new college is prioritizing an initiative to create a college-wide strategy and infrastructure with respect to diversity, equity and inclusion.
 Many departments within the college currently offer coursework and programming to prepare students for an increasingly diverse and global workforce; the initiative.
-Learn more about equity advocacy initiatives within the college

 College of Liberal and Fine Arts – COLFA has begun a borderland humanities project to bring together faculty, undergraduate and graduate students, and community members working at the intersection between human migration and borderlands with social justice and equity.
 Their research will be translated into digitally curated exhibits.
-Learn more about equity advocacy initiatives within the college

 College of Sciences – The College of Sciences is prioritizing recruitment efforts to increase participation of underrepresented student in graduate STEM programs.
 Additionally, the college will work to create new and reinforce existence affinity groups for faculty and students.
-Learn more about equity advocacy initiatives within the college

 Honors College – The Honors College is piloting new suite of courses examining legacies of structural inequality in the city of San Antonio, using an assets-based approach within a city as text pedagogy.
 As an example, the college is partnering with the Department of Demography to offer a course on how patterns of COVID-19 map onto historical legacies of racism in the city.
-Learn more about equity advocacy initiatives within Honors College

 University College and Academic Success – All faculty and staff within the college and division will participate in a new, year-long inclusive excellence program that includes a common reading and monthly meetings.
 This theme for this inaugural year is on fostering healthy discourse and encouraging education regarding race relations.
 Additionally, the First-Year Experience program will incorporate “Question That Matter” programming into the AIS and WRC curriculum.
-Learn more about equity advocacy initiatives within University College and the Division of Academic Success

 Academic Innovation – Online Programs and Extended Education are expanding Spanish-language program offerings and marketing materials.
 Digital Learning is focusing on supporting accessibility for online courses and later this year will integrate the Ally accessibility toll into Blackboard.
-Learn more about equity advocacy initiatives within Academic Innovation

 Global Initiatives – UTSA seeks to increase study-abroad participation among Pell-eligible, first-gen and LGBTQ+ students by providing tailored resources and outreach to these communities.
-Learn more about equity advocacy initiatives within Global Initiatives

 Graduate and Post-Doctoral Studies – The Graduate School is introducing inclusivity exploration badges for students who participate in social justice related events, programming and service projects.
 The School also is offering targeted programming for DACA and non-DACA students and first-generation students, as well as diversity and inclusion classroom training for graduate teaching assistants.
-Learn more about equity advocacy initiatives within the Graduate School

 Libraries and Institute of Texan Cultures –UTSA Libraries is developing plans for a multi-phased project to build a digital portal that will aggregate metadata and digital representations of primary source materials documenting the history of Mexican American civil rights.
 The portal will support multidisciplinary research, K-12 and post-secondary education, and will provide interested members of the public with access to materials documenting the significant contributions of Mexican Americans in advancing equity and fair treatment for all people.
-Learn more about equity advocacy initiatives within the Libraries and ITC

 Strategic Educational Partnerships — The division is actively working to increase access to dual credit courses for students in the San Antonio Independent School District and other districts, and is developing academic pathways programs across Dual Credit and the Prefreshman Engineering Program.
-Learn more about equity advocacy initiatives within Strategic Educational Partnerships

 Strategic Enrollment – The Financial Aid Office, in collaboration with Student Success, is developing a comprehensive Financial Wellness initiative to bring greater financial awareness and support to high-need student populations.
 Specifically, efforts will focus on low-income, first-generation students who need wrap-around services during the recruitment process and also as they transition to campus.
-Learn more about equity advocacy initiatives within Strategic Enrollment

 Student Affairs – Among numerous activities, the Multicultural Student Center for Equity and Justice (MSCEJ) has launched a monthly Racial Justice Book Club in partnership with UTSA Libraries and Inclusive Excellence.
 MSCEJ developed an Equity Peer Facilitator program which trains work-study students to lead equity and social justice workshops for their student peers.
-Learn more about equity advocacy initiatives within Student Affairs

 Student Success – Among other efforts, Student Success will continue its planning and program development efforts around a minority males’ initiative designed to enhance a sense of belonging, academic success, and increased student success outcomes.
 This initiative includes the development of a specialized CSS 1201 college success course, a faculty-to-student mentoring program, and a living-and-learning community.
-Learn more about equity advocacy initiatives within Student Success